 If the lime water present in test tube B, in which the exhaled air was passed, turns milky, it means that carbon dioxide is present in the exhaled air.

-If the lime water present in test tube A, having surrounding air, remains clear, then it shows that the surrounding air has little or no amount of carbon dioxide.
+If the lime water present in test tube A, having surrounding air, remains clear, then it shows that the surrounding air has very little carbon dioxide compared to exhaled air.

 Students should focus on understanding how different systems in animals work together to support life.
-Listed below are some of the useful tips by which students can answer the questions of this chapter effectively:
+Listed below are some tips by which students can answer the questions effectively:

 Also, check the NCERT Books and the NCERT Syllabus here:

 Below are some of the key topics that are covered in this chapter.
-Going through these concepts helps students to understand how animals and human beings carry out the basic life functions to survive and stay healthy.
+Using the Life Processes in Animals Class 7 NCERT Solutions helps students understand how animals and human beings carry out the life functions.
+Through NCERT Solutions for Class 7 Science, students can relate better to the science happening around them.

 Nutrition in Animals